How the Haskell Prelude avoids overlapping instances in Show

 instance Foo a=> Foo (Maybe a) where

-define a new method (say maybeToFoo :: Maybe a -> Foo
+define a new method (say maybeToFoo :: Maybe a -> Foo).
+And then delegate

 respectively.